 Before you consider Botox injections, you should be fully evaluated by your dentist and doctor as well as a oral maxillofacial specialist, a dental surgeon who specializes in the teeth, jaws, neck and head.
 After this consultation, you should be clear on your diagnosis and better informed about the best path for your specific condition.

 Your dentist may recommend trying other measures first.
-If you tend to grind at night, a nighttime mouth guard is a common solution.
+If you tend to grind at night, a night guard is a common solution.
 It can decrease damage to your teeth and lessen soreness from muscle tension.

 The Bruxism Association notes that doing muscle relaxation exercises and consciously improving sleep habits (such as avoiding caffeine before bed and keeping a regular sleep schedule) can also help with nighttime bruxism.
 For people that grind their teeth during the day, a habit-awareness treatment known as biofeedback can help identify the factors that stimulate grinding.

-You may also want to consider alternative approaches, such as auricular acupuncture, which has also been found to be helpful in treating bruxism and relaxing muscles, reports the British Acupuncture Council.
+You may also want to consider alternative approaches, such as auricular acupuncture, which has also been found to be helpful in treating bruxism and relaxing muscles.

 Maintaining Enamel Health